jiem3/MultiFuncClustering/code/README.md

 penalty: contains simulation codes related to clustering with variable selection, using the three penalties mentioned in the paper.

-There are 10 files in each of the two folders, with the same file names.
+There are 10 files in each of the two folders.

 Simulation_N50.r,Simulation_N350.r, and Simulation_N500.r: codes for simulation with different sample sizes.
 (The codes for setting N200 is the same as Simulation_noise16.r.)